-Moving on from the maki family, chirashizushi translates to "scattered sushi" and consists of a sushi bowl with a base of vinegared rice, and raw fish and other ingredients on top.
-The types of raw fish used varies and most popular would be salmon and tuna.
+Moving on from the maki family, chirashizushi translates to "scattered sushi" and consists of a sushi bowl with a base of vinegared rice with raw fish and other ingredients on top.
+The types of raw fish used varies and the most popular would be salmon and tuna.
 It is often garnished with shredded egg, nori, and salmon roe on top for a mouth-watering and colorful finishing touch.
-This dish is easy to prepare and popular as a party food, as a big platter can be made and shared.
+This dish is easy to prepare and popular as a party food, as a big platter can be made and easily shared.

-As we delve into the less recognized types of sushi, another popular sushi in Japanese food culture is the inarizushi.
-Not your typical maki or nigiri, the inarizushi is comprised of sushi rice in a pocket of aburaage (thin, deep-fried tofu).
-Rather than the savory sushi, the inarizushi is quite sweet, though it is not regarded as a dessert in Japan.
+As we delve into the less recognized types of sushi, another popular sushi in Japanese food culture is inarizushi.
+Not your typical maki or nigiri, inarizushi is comprised of sushi rice in a pocket of aburaage (thin, deep-fried tofu).
+Rather than being a savory sushi dish, inarizushi is quite sweet, though it is not regarded as a dessert in Japan.
 It is a popular side dish and a great addition to a bento box.

-Another traditional type of sushi is the temarizushi.
-Temari directly translates into "hand ball" in English.
-Temari is a traditional Japanese toy, an embroidered ball that people used to play with.
-However, nowadays the temari ball is more of a decorative ornament than ball game.
+Another traditional type of sushi is temarizushi.
+Temari directly translates into "hand ball" in English, referring to a traditional Japanese toy, an embroidered ball that people used to play with.
+However, nowadays the temari ball is more of a decorative ornament than a ball game.
 Temarizushi is like a smaller, cuter form of nigiri sushi, and is normally topped with raw fish.